klutchell/balena-mediaserver/README.md

 ### Radarr

-Available via `http://radarr:7878` internally or port `7878` on your Tailnet.
+Available via `http://localhost:7878` on the `service:proxy` network or port `7878` on your Tailnet.

 The base path should be set to `/downloads/movies`.